hashicorp/consul/website/source/docs/guides/autopilot.html.md

 to voters and demoting the old servers.
 After this is finished, the old servers can be safely removed from the cluster.

-To check the consul version of the servers, either the [autopilot health] (/api/operator.html#autopilot-health) endpoint or the `consul members` command can be used:
+To check the consul version of the servers, either the [autopilot health](/api/operator.html#autopilot-health) endpoint or the `consul members` command can be used:

 ```